Our sustainability management

 Our sustainability promotion structure

-We have also established the Global Environment Committee, Carbon Neutral Committee, and ESG Subcommittee under the umbrella of the ustainability Committee, to promote sustainability initiatives across the Company, including assessments and management of sustainability-related risks and opportunities.
+We’ve also established the Global Environment Committee and the Carbon Neutral Committee under the umbrella of the Sustainability Committee as Companywide management organs intended to promote sustainability initiatives across the Company, including the assessment and management of sustainability-related risks and opportunities.

 Our sustainability promotion structure